kawsar130/MotoBet/README.md

 # MotoBet - Book your Motorcycle Online

-MotoBet is one of the largest Motorcycle Retail seller.
-We are passionate to Revamp your bucket list and give wings to your dreamy wish.
-When most shoppers think of buying a motorcycle online they think of places like Ebay or Craigslist as places to shop online for a motorcycle.
-These sites along with others all will allow you to buy a motorcycle online.
-But wait, There are other places to buy a motorcycle online.
-We happen to be one of those places where you can buy a motorcycle online at a cheap price.

 Website Features:
-· Motorcycle retail seller and maintenance provider website.
-· Includes Order & Product management, Product adding, Customer feedback, and other essential things.
+· Product Management, Order management, user management, customer feedback/review.
+· Manage orders based on the role, Users can make orders, edit orders, and cancel orders.
+· Users can give feedback/review the services.
+· Multiple Signing/Signup options available.
+Users can log in/signup with Email, Password, as well as with Google.
+· Admin can see all the user's orders, update the status, and manage all the orders.
+· Admin can add another admin.
-· Admin panel is implemented with Firebase Admin & JSON Web Token.
+· User Dashboard and Admin panel is implemented with Firebase Admin & JSON Web Token.
+· MongoDB is used for the database.
-· Fully responsive interface.
+· Fully responsive interface both for mobile and PC.

-For Admin Access, login with:
+For Admin Access, log in with:
 Email: john@admin.com
 Password: 123456